The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Under U.S. tax laws, a foreign person generally is subject to 30% U.S. tax on the gross amount of certain U.S.-source income.
 All persons, including funds or businesses (‘withholding agents’) making U.S.-source fixed, determinable, annual, or periodical (FDAP) payments to foreign persons generally must report and withhold 30% of the gross U.S.-source FDAP payments, such as dividends, interest, royalties, etc.

-Withholding agents are permitted to withhold at a lower rate if the beneficial owner properly certifies their eligibility for a lower rate either based on operation of the U.S. tax code or based on a tax treaty.
+Withholding agents are permitted to withhold at a lower rate if the beneficial owner properly certifies their eligibility for a lower rate either based on the operation of the U.S. tax code or based on a tax treaty.
 Information reporting of the US-source payments is always required even if no withholding applies.
 Whereas, with certain exceptions, capital gains income is not usually taxable to a foreign person.
-The United States has entered into various bilateral income tax treaties in order to avoid double taxation
+The United States has entered into various bilateral income tax treaties to avoid double taxation

 Foreign Corporation Blocker